Hephzibah7/Hephzibah7/README.md

   - Solved **700+ problems** on **LeetCode**
   - Active on **GeeksforGeeks, Codeforces, and CodeChef**
 - 🎯 Known for **consistency and hard work** – qualities that reflect in my academics, hobbies, and projects
 - 🔍 Always exploring new ways to improve backend systems and build interactive user experiences
+- Hobbies- I love learning new languages-currently learning Korean, Sketching, Playing Piano

 ---